 Which cats are more at risk?

-Certain cats are more prone to bad reactions to the heat.
+Certain cats are more prone to more severe reactions to the heat.
 Very young, very old, immuno-compromised, pregnant or nursing, and obese cats are more likely to suffer heat stroke.
 Cats with underlying medical conditions such as heart disease, kidney disease, and asthma are also at an increased risk.

 Furthermore, flat-faced breeds (brachycephalics) such as Persians, Himalayans, Scottish Folds, and British Shorthairs have respiratory systems that contribute to these issues.
-And finally, long-haired cats and cats with dark fur are more likely to overheat due to their insulating coats.
+Finally, long-haired cats and cats with dark fur are more likely to overheat due to their insulating coats.

 Signs of heat exhaustion or heat stroke